SurestPoem/Computer-Science-NEA/README.md

 Features:
   Inputing with both Keyboard and mouse, and Gamepad Shop to buy guns and upgrades to stats
-  Simplistic level system that has no use right now Majority of assets taken from online or half assed on Piskel
+  Simplistic level system that has no use right now, you can level up, dont mean anything though Majority of assets taken from online or half assed on Piskel

 This is a work in progress, so things might be a bit rough